Handbook on Report Formats

 The abstract is a crucial part of your report as it may be the only section read by people at the executive or managerial level who must make decisions based on what they read in your abstract.
 When you include specific content, it is important to remember these readers are looking for the information they need to make decisions.

-The abstract is an overview which provides the reader with the main points and results, though it is not merely a listing of that the report contains.
+The abstract is an overview that provides the reader with the main points and results, though it is not merely a listing of what the report contains.
 It is a summary of the essence of a report.
 For this reason, it should be crafted to present the most complete and compelling information possible.
-It is not a detective story which builds suspense as the reader hunts for clues, and should not be vague or obtuse in its content.
+It is not a detective storym building suspense as the reader hunts for clues, and should not be vague or obtuse in its content.

 The abstract should include